José Ortiz (basketball): Legal problems

-Health
+Health and death

 In 2023, Ortiz was diagnosed with colorectal cancer.

-On 14 January, 2025, he had surgery to treat his cancer and was released after two weeks in the hospital for the surgery, but was re-hospitalized days after, and the Puerto Rican Basketball Federation announced that blood donations are needed for the former basketball player.
+On January 14, 2025, he had surgery to treat his cancer and was released after two weeks in the hospital for the surgery, but was re-hospitalized days after, and the Puerto Rican Basketball Federation announced that blood donations were needed for the former basketball player.

+Ortiz died in San Juan on May 5, 2026, at Ashford Presbyterian Community Hospital in San Juan, Puerto Rico at the age of 62.